Eagan, Dakota County • No fee

-- Main entrance and Visitor Center off Cliff Road (just west of Dodd Road); east section.
+- Main entrance and Visitor Center is off Cliff Road (just west of Dodd Road); east sector.

-- Holland Lake Trailhead off Cliff Road, take Lexington Avenue; east section.
+- Holland Lake Trailhead is off Cliff Road, take Lexington Avenue; east sector.

-- Jensen Lake Trailhead off Pilot Knob Road; on the west end of the east section.
+- Jensen Lake Trailhead off Pilot Knob Road; on the west end of the east sector.

-- There’s some hiking in the Campground area; in the west section of the park off Johnny Cake Ridge Road (and on its east side).
+- There’s some hiking in the Campground area; in the west sector of the park off Johnny Cake Ridge Road (and on the road’s east side).

-- West Trailhead for the trails in the mountain bike park; west section of the park off Johnny Cake Ridge Road (on its west side and a bit north).
+- West Trailhead for the trails in the mountain bike park; west sector of the park off Johnny Cake Ridge Road (on its west side and a bit north).